Ljubljana: Festivals

 Each year, over 10,000 cultural events take place in the city, including ten international theatre, music, and art festivals.
 The Ljubljana Festival is one of the two oldest festivals in former Yugoslavia (the Dubrovnik Summer Festival was established in 1950, and the Ljubljana Festival one in 1953).
-Guests have included Dubravka Tomšič, Marjana Lipovšek, Tomaž Pandur, Katia Ricciarelli, Grace Bumbry, Yehudi Menuhin, Mstislav Rostropovich, José Carreras, Slid Hampton, Zubin Mehta, Vadim Repin, Valerij Gergijev, Sir Andrew Davis, Danjulo Išizaka, Midori, Jurij Bašmet, Ennio Morricone, and Manhattan Transfer.
+Guests have included Dubravka Tomšič, Marjana Lipovšek, Tomaž Pandur, Katia Ricciarelli, Grace Bumbry, Yehudi Menuhin, Mstislav Rostropovich, José Carreras, Slide Hampton, Zubin Mehta, Vadim Repin, Valery Gergiev, Sir Andrew Davis, Danjulo Ishizaka, Midori, Yuri Bashmet, Ennio Morricone, and Manhattan Transfer.
 Orchestras have included the New York Philharmonic, Israel Philharmonic, Royal Philharmonic Orchestra, Orchestras of the Bolshoi Theatre from Moscow, La Scala from Milan, and Mariinsky Theatre from Saint Petersburg.
 In recent years there have been 80 kinds of events and some 80,000 visitors from Slovenia and abroad.
 Other cultural venues include Križanke, Cankar Hall and the Exhibition and Convention Centre.
 During Book Week, starting each year on World Book Day, events and book sales take place at Congress Square.
 A flea market is held every Sunday in the old city.
 On the evening of International Workers' Day, a celebration with a bonfire takes place on Rožnik Hill.

 Museums and art galleries

 Ljubljana has numerous art galleries and museums.
 The first purpose-built art gallery in Ljubljana was the Jakopič Pavilion, which was in the first half of the 20th century the central exhibition venue of Slovene artists.
 In the early 1960s, it was succeeded by Ljubljana City Art Gallery, which has presented a number of modern Slovene and foreign artists.
 In 2010, there were 14 museums and 56 art galleries in Ljubljana.
 There is for example an architecture museum, a railway museum, a school museum, a sports museum, a museum of modern art, a museum of contemporary art, a brewery museum, the Slovenian Museum of Natural History and the Slovene Ethnographic Museum.
 The National Gallery (Narodna galerija), founded in 1918, and the Museum of Modern Art (Moderna galerija) exhibit the most influential Slovenian artists.
 In 2006, the museums received 264,470 visitors, the galleries 403,890 and the theatres 396,440.
 The Metelkova Museum of Contemporary Art (Muzej sodobne umetnosti Metelkova), opened in 2011, hosts simultaneous exhibitions, a research library, archives, and a bookshop.
+The Škuc Gallery is a contemporary art gallery that opened in 1978.